ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

 AYONLOGGERFILELOGGING:

-- allows you to enable or disable file logging in CppApi.
+- Allows you to enable or disable file logging in CppApi.
   - OFF,ON

 AYONLOGGERFILEPOS: